Hussien-Sayed/Data-Analysis-projects/Loan-dataest/README.md

-I used Loan Data From Prosper Dataset.
+# Loan-dataset

+In this project I apply exploratory and explanatory analysis on the "Loan Data From Prosper" dataset which contains information about loans (81 features).

 ### The main findings of the exploratory analysis are: